Aeva/m.grl/docs/source/api_reference/m.graph.rst

 *please.SceneGraph* **()**

 Constructor function that creates an instance of the scene graph.
 The constructor accepts no arguments.
-To render, the **camera** property must be set to a camera object.
-Currently this is limited to please.PerspectiveCamera, though other types will be available in the future.
+The graph must contain at least one camera to be renderable.
+See CameraNode docstring for more details.

 The **.tick()** method on SceneGraph instances is called once per frame (multiple render passes may occur per frame), and is responsible for